 Standards and specifications

-voestalpine has participated in the Global Compact of the United Nations (UN Global Compact, UNGC) since 2013.
-This initiative calls on companies around the world to apply ten principles pertaining to human rights, labor standards, environmental protection, and the fight against corruption.
+voestalpine has participated in the Global Compact of the United Nations (UN Global Compact – UNGC) since 2013.
+This initiative calls on companies around the world to apply ten principles pertaining to human rights, labor standards, environmental action, and the fight against corruption.
 The present CR Report documents voestalpine’s performance in connection with these ten principles and thus serves as a Communication On Progress (COP).

-The Austrian Sustainability and Diversity Improvement Act (NaDiVeG), which transposed EU Directive 2014/95/EU (NFI Directive) on the mandatory disclosure of non-financial indicators into national law, has been in effect in Austria since December 2016.
-In publishing this CR Report, voestalpine thus is fulfilling the requirements of Section 267a Austrian Commercial Code (Unternehmensgesetzbuch, UGB)).
+The Austrian Sustainability and Diversity Improvement Act (Nachhaltigkeits- und Diversitätsverbesserungsgesetz – NaDiVeG) has been in effect in Austria since December 2016.
+It transposes EU Directive 2014/95/EU (NFI Directive) on the mandatory disclosure of non-financial indicators into national law.
+In publishing this CR Report, voestalpine is fulfilling the requirements of Section 267a Austrian Commercial Code (Unternehmensgesetzbuch – UGB).

 Parameters of this report

+The health & safety indicators comprise all companies whose activities entail potential risks for their employees.
+This concerns a total of 173 entities, among them all productive companies as well as those smaller ones, for example, whose shops use equipment that may pose a risk to the employees’ safety and health.
 Impacts along the value chain that occur outside of voestalpine’s factory gates but are subject to its sphere of influence are regularly evaluated as part of supply chain management and are managed with an eye toward sustainability.
-For reasons of confidentiality, however, this CR Report does not disclose detailed information and financial indicators related to the business activities of the company’s suppliers.
+For reasons of confidentiality, however, this CR Report does not disclose detailed information and financial indicators concerning suppliers’ business activities.

 Benchmark for specific environmental data